amacduff/initialize/README.md

 - Only selectable text (no images for the dropcap)
 - Capitals Only
 - Feel free to upload any assets you want to use, but try to keep file sizes down
+- Save all stylesheets and assets in your letter's folder
+- Please do not override footer styling